 The Breath of Life

-In his sermon to the Jewish leaders, the apostle Peter, under the guidance and power of the Holy Spirit proclaims Jesus as the risen Messiah and Savior of the world.
-Listen as Dr. Martyn Lloyd-Jones expounds on Acts 3:19 showing that Jesus Christ has come, died, and was buried according to the words of the prophets.
-It is Jesus he gives his Spirit to those that repent and believe in his name as the only Son of God.
-This saving power that Jesus Christ brings is the only true hope for a world filled with sinful men who are destined to die and suffer the righteous judgement of God almighty.
-But Jesus brings redemption and restoration to all who will repent and believe in his name.
-He gives healing and renewal freely to all who come to him.
-This is the message of hope that the apostles proclaimed, and it is this message that we must proclaim.
-For there is no true life outside of the kingdom of God as is brought in Christ.
+In his sermon to the Jewish leaders, the apostle Peter, under the guidance and power of the Holy Spirit, proclaims Jesus as the risen Messiah and Savior of the world.
+Listen as Dr. Martyn Lloyd-Jones expounds in this sermon on Acts 3:19, showing that Jesus Christ has come, died, and was buried according to the words of the prophets.
+It is Jesus who is the breath of life and He gives His Spirit to those who repent and believe in His name as the only Son of God.
+This saving power that Jesus Christ brings is the only true hope for a world filled with sinners who are destined to die and suffer the righteous judgement of God Almighty.
+But Jesus brings redemption and restoration to all who will repent and believe in His name.
+This is the message of hope that the apostles proclaimed, and it is this message that must be proclaimed today for there is no true life outside of the kingdom of God as is brought in Christ.
 The church today must be faithful in its proclamation to this fallen and sinful world.
-We have been entrusted to such a great and magnificent message is salvation!
-We should be bold in our proclamation, knowing that it is the power of God!
+It has been entrusted with the great and magnificent message of salvation and should be bold in its proclamation, knowing that it is the power of God.

 About Dr. Martyn Lloyd-Jones